DavidTParks/dev-portfolio-2.0/content/blogs/building-a-like-counter-with-faunadb-and-nuxt.md

 You might be wondering though, ***what if somebody decides to just spam my like button thousands of times and completely eat up my free-tier of functions?***

 There are a few routes you could go with this.
-One of which, would be to introduce some local state like `userLikeCount` along with a computed property called `likesMaxed`, which only allows a user to increment the counter up to 12 times or so.
+One of which would be to introduce some local state like `userLikeCount` along with a computed property called `likesMaxed` which only allows a user to increment the counter up to 12 times or so.
 Ex:

 ```vue
 <script>